 Racism, inequality, discrimination, casting out, and what not?
 These are just the tip of the iceberg of difficulties endured by African Americans all these years.
 Despite this, they’ve never lost hope and constantly struggled for equality.

 Today, the blacks have come a long way confidently, preserving their legacies even in their host country!
-American media was initially engrossed in characters having a fair skin tone with a perfect body to cover the audience with pleasing looks.
+American media was initially engrossed in characters having fair skin tone a perfect bodies to cover the audience with pleasing looks.

 Challenging the stereotype of not picking racial minorities, the popular American TV series, How to Get Away with Murder came with a bang!
 The celebrated legal thriller television series premiered on ABC stretching from September 2014 to May 2020.
 Over six years and 90 episodes, How to Get Away with Murder shocked viewers with twists and turns around every corner that no one could have anticipated.

 How to Get Away With Murder: The Voice of the Voiceless

 How to Get Away with Murder‘s cast comprises a plethora of races, gender, and sexual orientation driving in the multiracial audience.
 By portraying issues of racism that weren’t paid heed to in its plot, HTGAWM serves to be the voice of the voiceless racial minorities.